georgiansof/Monopoly--OOP-project/README.md

               /     |     \
     Neighborhood  Factory  TrainStation

-  Board class will use a list of BoardTiles with overloaded iterator in order to create a circular list.
-There will be a circular iterator for each player.
-The type of the tile will be determined with **dynamic_cast** if the class doesn't contain a type attribute.
+  Board class will use a circular list of BoardTiles.
+The type of the tile will be determined using runtime polymorphism.

 ### Tema 0